 ideas / variations

-- You could let batter (just chickpea flour & water, don’t add eggs or oil yet!) sit in a warm part of your kitchen for roughly one day (could take 2 days during the winter!) in a covered container***.
+- Let batter (just chickpea flour & water, don’t add eggs or oil yet!) sit in a warm part of the kitchen for roughly one day (could take 2 days during the winter!) in a covered container***.
 It will smell slightly of rotten eggs, but this is the good fermentation bacteria!
 Don’t be alarmed.